Mingei International Museum: History

 Mingei International Museum was founded by Martha Longenecker, Professor of Art Emerita, San Diego State University.
 As an artist craftsman who studied pottery-making in Japan, she became acquainted with and learned from the founders and leaders of the Mingei Association of Japan.
 Under her guidance, the museum was established and developed over more than 27 years.

 In May 1978, Mingei International Museum of World Folk Art opened at University Towne Centre in San Diego with the exhibition, Dolls and Folk Toys of the World.

 In August 1996, Mingei International was relocated to the historic House of Charm on the Plaza de Panama in Balboa Park.
 It shares the central square with the San Diego Museum of Art and the Timken Museum of Art.

 In 2003, Mingei International opened a second museum in downtown Escondido, in North San Diego County.
-The premiere exhibition, Niki de Saint Phalle Remembered featured the artist's work from the museum's permanent collection and loans from the Niki Charitable Art Foundation.
+The premiere exhibition, Niki de Saint Phalle Remembered featured Niki de Saint Phalle's work from the museum's permanent collection and loans from the Niki Charitable Art Foundation.

 In its 30-year history, Mingei International has presented 140 exhibitions, accompanied by related lectures, films, demonstrations, workshops, music, theater and dance.

 Mingei International Museum closed its Escondido museum galleries to the public on June 26, 2010.